GeneralSarsby/asciiIcons/README.md

 # asciiIcons
-Convert Ascii art images to SVG
+Convert Ascii art images to Scalable Icons

 #Ascii to Icon
 Based on a post